Justin Turner Player Props: Red Sox vs. Yankees

 Justin Turner At The Plate

-- In 19 games this year (30.6%), Turner has picked up an RBI, and in six of those games (9.7%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Turner has picked up an RBI in 34.8% of his games this season, with two or more RBI in 9.1% of his games.
+He has also driven in three or more runs in one contest.

+- He has scored in 30 games this year (45.5%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.